CS180-spring/cs180-21-gohighlander/README.md

 ## Project Description
 A web app that saves students’ schedule information into an easy-to-read schedule and gathers parking lot occupancy each hour during weekdays to display an occupancy forecast.

-##Interface Documentation
+## Interface Documentation
-API Interfaces:

-Frontend Interfaces:
+# Frontend Interfaces:

-index.php - Dashboard for this app, displays links to pages login.php - Login page for users register.php - Registration page for users my_schedule.php - Displays courses in order for each day of the week add_course.php - Allows users to add courses to their schedule manage_schedule.php - Allows users to delete added schedule from the courses list
+index.php - Dashboard for this app, displays links to pages

+login.php - Login page for users

+register.php - Registration page for users

+my_schedule.php - Displays courses in order for each day of the week

+add_course.php - Allows users to add courses to their schedule

+manage_schedule.php - Allows users to delete added schedule from the courses list

-Backend Interfaces:
+# Backend Interfaces:

-/api/check_session - returns yes or no, if the user is logged in /api/login.php - takes two POST parameters: name and password. returns logged_in on success and error message if failed.
+/api/check_session - returns yes or no, if the user is logged in

+/api/login.php - takes two POST parameters: name and password. returns logged_in on success and error message if failed.

 /api/register.php - takes two POST parameters: name and password, returns success on success and error message if failed.

-/api/get_schedule.php - accepts GET request, and returns gzipped course informations in JSON /api/save_schedule.php - accepts POST request with parameter sh, returns success if saved correctly.
+/api/get_schedule.php - accepts GET request, and returns gzipped course informations in JSON

+/api/save_schedule.php - accepts POST request with parameter sh, returns success if saved correctly.